junxit/us-congress-bills-113/bill.md

     >       - **(II)** the number of times each agency engaged in dispute resolution with the assistance of the Office of Government Information Services or the FOIA Public Liaison; and
     >     - **(iii)** legislative and regulatory recommendations, if any, to improve the administration of this section.
     >   - **(B)** The Director of the Office of Government Information Services shall make each report submitted under subparagraph (A) available for public inspection in an electronic format.
-    >   - **(C)** The Director of the Office of Government Information Services shall not be required to obtain the prior approval, comment, or review of any officer or agency of the United States, including the Department of Justice, the Archivist of the United States, or the Office of Management and Budget before submitting to the Congress, or any committee or subcommittee thereof, any reports, recommendations, testimony, or comments, if such submissions include a statement indicating that the views expressed therein are those of the Director and do not necessarily represent the views of the President.
+    >   - **(C)** The Director of the Office of Government Information Services shall not be required to obtain the prior approval, comment, or review of any officer or agency of the United States, including the Department of Justice, the Archivist of the United States, or the Office of Management and Budget before submitting to Congress, or any committee or subcommittee thereof, any reports, recommendations, testimony, or comments, if such submissions include a statement indicating that the views expressed therein are those of the Director and do not necessarily represent the views of the President.
-    > - **(5)** The Director of the Office of Government Information Services may submit additional information to Congress and the President as the Director determines to be appropriate.
+    > - **(5)** The Director of the Office of Government Information Services may directly submit additional information to Congress and the President as the Director determines to be appropriate.
     > - **(6)** Not less frequently than annually, the Office of Government Information Services shall conduct a meeting that is open to the public on the review and reports by the Office and shall allow interested persons to appear and present oral or written statements at the meeting.

 - **(6)** by striking subsections (i), (j), and (k), and inserting the following:
   > - **(i)** The Government Accountability Office shall—
-  >   - **(1)** conduct audits of administrative agencies on compliance with and implementation of the requirements of this section and issue reports detailing the results of such audits; and
+  >   - **(1)** not later than 1 year after the date of enactment of the FOIA Improvement Act of 2014 and every 2 years thereafter, conduct audits of 3 or more administrative agencies on compliance with and implementation of the requirements of this section and issue reports detailing the results of such audits;
-  >   - **(2)** catalog the number of exemptions described in subsection (b)(3) and the use of such exemptions by each agency.
+  >   - **(2)** not later than 1 year after the date of enactment of the FOIA Improvement Act of 2014 and every 2 years thereafter, issue a report cataloging the number of exemptions described in paragraphs (3) and (5) of subsection (b) and the use of such exemptions by each agency;
+  >   - **(3)** not later than 1 year after the date of enactment of the FOIA Improvement Act of 2014, conduct a study on the methods Federal agencies use to reduce the backlog of requests under this section and issue a report on the effectiveness of those methods; and
+  >   - **(4)** submit copies of all reports and audits described in this subsection to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on the Judiciary of the Senate.
   > - **(j)**
   >   - **(1)** Each agency shall designate a Chief FOIA Officer who shall be a senior official of such agency (at the Assistant Secretary or equivalent level).
   >   - **(2)** The Chief FOIA Officer of each agency shall, subject to the authority of the head of the agency—